Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 \section{Comparing representations of sets}

-In this section we compare the representations introduced in \cref{def:set-representations} by means of their polynomial-time \emph{reducibility}.
+In this section, we compare the representations introduced in \cref{def:set-representations} with respect to their mutual polynomial-time \emph{reducibility}.
 Two aspects will play a key role in these comparisons: Whether a representation $\reptpl$ is \emph{norm-invariant}, \ie, if $\wrtn{\reptpl}{\ndot}$ and $\wrtn{\reptpl}{\ndot'}$ are polynomial-time equivalent, and the influence of the dimension parameter.
-Both together will prove $\distrep[d]$ to be \emph{richer} (intuition: to carry \emph{more} information) than all of the other representations from dimension $d=2$ onward by combining that \begin{inparaenum}[(a)] \item $\distrep[d]$ is not norm-invariant for $d \geq 2$, \item all of the other representations we discuss \emph{are} norm-invariant, and \item $\distrep$ reduces to all of the other representations in polynomial time. \end{inparaenum} Representation $\wmemrep$, on the other hand, will prove to be \emph{poorer} than all of the other representations.
+Both together will prove $\distrep[d]$ to be \emph{richer} (intuition: to carry \emph{more} information) than all of the other representations from dimension $d=2$ onward by combining that \begin{enumerate*}[label=(\emph{\alph*})] \item $\distrep[d]$ is not norm-invariant for $d \geq 2$, \item all of the other representations we discuss \emph{are} norm-invariant, and \item $\distrep$ reduces to all of the other representations in polynomial time. \end{enumerate*} Representation $\wmemrep$, on the other hand, will prove to be \emph{poorer} than all of the other representations.
 However, this gap between $\distrep$ and $\wmemrep$ can be closed by restricting to $\KCR$, adding parameters to $\wmemrep$ and applying techniques from discrete optimization (\cref{s:convex-opt}), which proves \emph{all} representations to be polynomial-time equivalent in this particular setting.

 We now turn to the formalization of what has been described above.